 Unlike high blood pressure, low blood pressure is defined primarily by signs and symptoms of low blood flow and not by a specific blood pressure number.
 Some individuals routinely may have blood pressure numbers of 90/50 with no symptoms and therefore do not have low blood pressure.
 However, others who normally have higher blood pressures may develop symptoms of low blood pressure if their blood pressure drops to 100/60.

 In pregnancy, blood pressure tends to decrease.
-A blood pressure number lower than 100/60 may actually be normal in a pregnant woman.
+Normal blood pressure during pregnancy may be lower than 100/60.
 Blood pressure should be monitored by the obstetrician during pregnancy.